Bravo November: Afghanistan conflict

-In June 2006, whilst serving in the Afghanistan conflict, Flight Lieutenant Craig Wilson, Captain of ZA718/BN from 1310 Flt in Helmand Province, received the third Distinguished Flying Cross for 'exceptional courage and outstanding airmanship' while operating in Helmand Province.
-During the night of 11 June 2006, Flt Lt Craig Wilson was tasked with picking up a casualty.
-The mission was successful despite the difficult and dangerous conditions that led Wilson to fly the aircraft at the low altitude of 150 ft.
-A few hours after this incident, the helicopter was called out again on operations, with Wilson landing the helicopter despite being low on fuel.
-After being on duty for over 22 hours, Wilson volunteered to take reinforcements to the front line, returning with two wounded soldiers.
-For his actions over the 24‑hour period Flt Lt Wilson was awarded the DFC.
+It has been widely reported that, in June 2006, whilst serving in the Afghanistan conflict, Flight Lieutenant Craig Wilson received the third Distinguished Flying Cross while Captain of ZA718/BN with 1310 Flt in Helmand Province.
+Recent research by the RAF Museum and Air Historical Branch in conjunction with Craig Wilson has, however, confirmed that he was in fact flying a different Chinook during the operations that resulted in the award of his Distinguished Flying Cross.

 In 2010, Bravo November was involved in another incident while on service in Afghanistan when pilot Flight Lieutenant Ian Fortune was hit by a ricochet from a bullet fired by Taliban fighters during an extraction of injured soldiers.
 Flt Lt Fortune landed the helicopter in a "hot zone" that was under heavy Taliban fire.
 After landing, the aircraft was hit numerous times.
 One round ricocheted and hit Fortune's helmet at the attaching point for the night vision goggles (NVGs) and smashed the visor.
 He stayed in control of the aircraft and continued to rescue his wounded colleagues and land his damaged helicopter.
-For his actions he was awarded the fourth Distinguished Flying Cross in the history of the aircraft.
+For his actions he was awarded the third Distinguished Flying Cross in the history of the aircraft.

 Bravo November returned from Afghanistan in 2010.

 The helicopter was retired from service in March 2022, as part of a project to replace the RAF's nine oldest Chinooks with more modern CH-47F variants.
 After leaving service the helicopter was prepared for display at the RAF Museum Cosford.

 Legacy

 At the RAF Museum in London there is a forward fuselage of a former United States Army Chinook painted to represent "Bravo November – the RAF's Most Famous Chinook".
 The museum's fine art collection also houses a painting by Joe Naujokas, depicting two of the DFCs obtained by Bravo November's crewmembers.
 The painting was presented to the Royal Air Force Museum by Sir Michael Jenkins, president of Boeing UK, on 9 December 2004.

-In April 2022 the aircraft was transported to RAF Museum Cosford, and is now on display to the public in the Museum's new Falklands War display.
+In April 2022 the aircraft was transported to RAF Museum Cosford (now Royal Air Force Museum Midlands), and will be displayed in a new exhibition, due to open in the summer of 2027.